 Drunk Driving

-Drinking and driving, also called driving under the influence (DUI), involves operating a vehicle with a blood alcohol content (BAC) of at least 0.08%.
+Drinking and driving, also referred to as driving under the influence (DUI), involves operating a vehicle with a blood alcohol content (BAC) of at least 0.08%.
 Getting behind the wheel after having even just a few drinks can prove to be dangerous to yourself, pedestrians, and other drivers.

 If you know someone struggling with alcohol abuse, there is help available.